xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 # The Idiocy

-So first off lets isolate to the code that caused the issue.
-Then once we've discussed it I'll go a bit into how I figured this out and then using that technique again to find the next issue.
+So first off let's isolate the code that caused the issue.
+Then once we've discussed it I'll go a bit into how I figured this out and then use that technique again to find the next issue.

 ```rust